Feeding & Attracting Wildlife

 Pollinator-friendly weed and pest control is a way of managing gardens and farms that helps protect and support pollinators such as bees, butterflies, and birds.
 By using these methods, farmers and gardeners can help safeguard the environment, improve crop yields, and enhance biodiversity.
 Pollinator-friendly weed and pest control is a great way to benefit everyone involved, including the planet.

-yellow bird on purple flowers
+yellow bird on a flower

 September 20, 2023